tonarii/DashboardiSpindle/README.md

 ps : i'm not a dev, so the code is not clean and there's still unnecessary stuff inside.
 Might clean that in the future, or might not ^^

--NEED PHP V5.6 OR LESS TO WORK / WORKING ON THE UPDATE TO PHP 7-
+NEED PHP V5.6 OR LESS TO WORK / WORKING ON THE UPDATE TO PHP 7

 ## VERSION